yashsuhagiya/spotify-refresh-token-generator/README.md

 Congratulations!
 You have successfully stored your Spotify refresh token using Spotipy.
 You can now use this token to access the Spotify API on behalf of the authenticated user.

 **Important**: Keep your `.env` file containing your credentials and the `.cache` file secure and do not share them with others.

+## Understanding Scopes

+Scopes define what permissions your application is requesting from the user.
+In this guide, the following scopes are used:

+- **`user-read-playback-state`**: Allows the application to read the user's current playback state.
+- **`user-read-currently-playing`**: Allows the application to read the currently playing track on the user's Spotify account.

+To explore more scopes and their meanings, visit the [Spotify API Authorization Scopes documentation](https://developer.spotify.com/documentation/general/guides/authorization/scopes/).

 ---